 But in each of these areas, there’s still a big service gap for startups and SMBs.
 It’s difficult to find agencies offering experienced, affordable, robust creative, and rigorous testing in-house.
 These are the exact capabilities you need to ensure efficient advertising spend.

-To help close the service gap and allow startups and SMBs to compete more effectively, we recently began offering three tiers of managed user acquisition and creative services for Facebook, Instagram, and Google UAC.
-All mobile app developers and lead generators, regardless of budget size, now have the means to get profitable and scale their user acquisition on Facebook and Google App Campaigns.
+We recently began offering three tiers of managed user acquisition and creative services for Facebook, Instagram, and Google UAC.
+This will help close the service gap.
+Also, it will allow startups and SMBs to compete more effectively.
+All mobile app developers and lead generators now have the means to get profitable and scale their user acquisition on Facebook and Google App Campaigns.
+Regardless of budget size.